Youth Development BA Program Specifics

 Admission to the Youth Development Program (YDEV) requires:

-• Admission to Rhode Island College.
+• Rhode Island College admission

-• An interview with an advisor about whether YDEV is a good fit for you and your career goals.
+• an interview with an advisor about whether YDEV is a good fit for you and your career goals

-• A personalized Plan of Study created with your YDEV advisor that maps your unique path to graduation.
+• a personalized Plan of Study created with your YDEV advisor that maps your unique path to graduation

-• Completion of a short survey about your interest in YDEV.
+• completion of a short survey about your interest in YDEV

 Course Information